How does Duotrope keep its listings up to date?

 If a listing doesn't appear to meet our criteria, then we contact the editor/agent about any issues we may have.
 We give them a full month to respond and to make any needed changes.
 If, at the end of that month, they still don't meet our criteria, we deactivate the listing and set its status to "does not qualify" or "believed defunct."
 In most cases, the deactivated listing can be reinstated in the future when it meets all our criteria.

-You can check the dates for the last guidelines check and last audit on each active listing in the bottom-right "Dates" section.
-If the listing is currently being reviewed for a qualification issue, you will also see a date listed in orange that indicates when the listing may be deactivated (if it still doesn't qualify at that time).
+Status and Date Checks: You can check the dates for the last guidelines check and last audit on each active listing at the bottom of the page in the "Dates" section.
+If the listing is currently being reviewed for a qualification issue, you will also see a date listed in orange that indicates when the listing may be deactivated if it still doesn't qualify at that time.

 Every six months, we contact the editors/agents of each active listing.
 This email is a courtesy to encourage them to check our listing and let us know if we need to make any changes.
 It also provides information on how to participate in our interview.